gitshanks7578/nl2sql/README.md

 ## Current Limitations

-- SQL validation is lightweight and regex-based.
+- SQL validation is lightweight and regex-based,it does not validate columns, aliases, multi-statement SQL, comments, CTEs, schema-qualified names, or INSERT/UPDATE.
 - Production-grade credential encryption is not implemented yet.
 - LLMs can still provide a slightly wrong query due to the INTENT problem as current architecture translates query into SQL but doesn't provide accurate INTENT for enhanced precision.